dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-on-mainnet.md

 You can omit `grep -v "^ *new_canister_wasm"` above to see the new WASM binary in the output.
 Note that the output then contains the entire WASM binary and can be huge!

+## Activities developer may need to do

-## Test executing code on SNS managed canisters via SNS proposals
+### Test executing code on SNS managed canisters via SNS proposals

 To execute code on SNS managed canisters via SNS proposals, the canisters must expose a pair of public